DNS Propagation Checker

 How long does DNS propagation take?

-DNS changes can update quickly, but some records may take several hours depending on TTL, caching and nameserver changes.
+DNS changes can begin updating within minutes, but full global propagation may take up to 48 hours depending on caching and TTL settings.

 Why do different locations show different results?

-DNS caches update at different times, so some resolvers may see the new record before others.
+DNS caches update at different times, so some locations may see new records while others continue using cached information.

 What should I check if propagation looks stuck?

-Check that the record is set at the active DNS provider and that the domain is using the expected nameservers.
+Verify that the DNS records are configured correctly at your active DNS provider and that your domain is using the correct nameservers.

 Changing DNS for a Website or Email Setup?